kyma-project/istio/docs/user/01-60-recovering-from-unintentional-istio-module-removal.md

-# Troubleshooting: Module was disabled unintentionally
+# Troubleshooting: The Istio module was unintentionally disabled
+Follow the steps outlined in this troubleshooting guide if you unintentionally deleted the Istio module and want to restore the system to its normal state without losing any user-created resources.
+However, if you intended to delete the module, the symptoms described in this document are expected and you must clean up the orphaned resources by yourself.

 ## Symptom

-* Istio CR is in `WARNING` state
+* The Istio custom resource (CR) is in the `WARNING` state.

 ### Typical log output / error messages